Ernst & Young

-Ernst & Young Global Limited, trade name EY, is a multinational professional services partnership headquartered in London, England.
+EY, previously known as Ernst & Young, is a British multinational professional services network based in London, United Kingdom.
+Along with Deloitte, KPMG and PwC, it is one of the Big Four professional services firms.
+The EY network is composed of member firms of Ernst & Young Global Limited, a UK company limited by guarantee.

 EY is one of the largest professional services networks in the world.
-Along with Deloitte, KPMG and PricewaterhouseCoopers (PwC), it is considered one of the Big Four accounting firms.
-It primarily provides assurance (which includes financial audit), tax, consulting and advisory services to its clients.
-Like many of the larger accounting firms in recent years, EY has expanded into markets adjacent to accounting, including strategy, operations, HR, technology, and financial services consulting.
+It primarily provides assurance, tax, information technology services (including managed services in areas like Cybersecurity, Cloud, Digital Transformation and AI), consulting, and advisory services to its clients.

-EY operates as a network of member firms which are structured as separate legal entities in a partnership, which has 312,250 employees in over 700 offices in more than 150 countries around the world.
-The firm's current partnership was formed in 1989 by a merger of two accounting firms; Ernst & Whinney and Arthur Young & Co.
+Ernst & Young Global Limited operates as a network of member firms structured as separate legal entities.
+As of mid-2024, it employs approximately 393,000 people across more than 700 offices in over 150 countries and territories.
+The firm's current partnership was formed in 1989 by a merger of two accounting firms: Ernst & Whinney and Arthur Young & Co.
 It was named Ernst & Young until a rebranding campaign officially changed its name to EY in 2013, although this initialism was already used informally prior to its sanctioning adoption.

-In 2019, EY was the seventh-largest privately owned organization in the United States.
-EY has continuously been ranked on Fortune magazine's list of the 100 Best Companies to Work For for the past 24 years, longer than any other accounting firm.
+In 2023, EY was the seventh-largest privately owned organization in the United States, and EY has for 25 years been continuously ranked on Fortune magazine's list of the 100 Best Companies to Work For, longer than any other accounting firm.
+The firm has, however, repeatedly come under scrutiny for systemic issues in their training, hiring, and work culture.